MaastrichtU-IDS/dsri-documentation/website/docs/deploy-jupyterhub.md

 JupyterHub is ideal to enable multiple users easily start predefined workspaces in the same project.

-:::info Experimental 🧪
+:::info Advanced 🧪

-Deploying JupyterHub is still experimental, and it can be a bit tricky to configure.
+Configuring and deploying JupyterHub can be a bit tricky.
 Feel free to [submit a ticket](https://servicedesk.icts.maastrichtuniversity.nl/tas/public/ssp/content/serviceflow?unid=1ffa93e9ecd94d938ad46e3cb24c2392) to ask for help.

 :::